stylelint-scss/stylelint-scss/src/rules/at-mixin-parentheses-space-before/README.md

 There *must always* be exactly one space between the mixin name and the opening parenthesis.

-*Note: This rule does not enforce parentheses to be present in a declaration without arguments*
+*Note: This rule does not enforce parentheses to be present in a declaration without arguments.*

 The following patterns are considered warnings: